 4. Choose wisely.
 I’m not a big fan of baskets as storage options.
 They look attractive at first but over time they collect dust, which is something you want to minimize in your bedroom.
 Worse yet, I’ve seen too many people buy baskets to help them get organized and a month later they’re using those baskets as catch-alls for clutter.
 That’s not organizing, it’s dumping.
 If you love the thought of baskets, get the kind of baskets with built-in dividers and, above all, use attractive labels to indicate their contents (and to keep you from tossing things in there willy-nilly).

 Keep It Organized

 Once you’ve put the time into organizing your bedroom, don’t let it fall to pieces because you’re too busy.
 Along with a weekly cleaning routine, spend five minutes a day to do the following, and your room will stay organized.

 - Make your bed.
 Doing it daily can change your life.
 If nothing else, your room will look cleaner.

 - Put away clothes and shoes.
-Dirty clothes in the hamper, clean clothes and shoes in the closet.
+Dirty clothes in the hamper and clean clothes (and shoes) in the closet.

 - Put other stuff away.
 Tuck your book in the bedside caddy, the lotion into your nightstand, etc. Leave horizontal surfaces clutter-free.

-Once you know how to organize your bedroom and keep it clutter-free you’ll find your room can finally become that peaceful, relaxing sanctuary you’ve dreamed of.
+Once you know how to organize your bedroom and keep it clutter-free, you’ll find your room can finally become a peaceful, relaxing sanctuary.
 For that matter, you might find yourself sleeping better, too!